-- 14.1 Mediation is required in all cases prior to setting trial unless the court has waived mediation. - 14.2 In cases which primary residential placement (custody) is not an issue, a contested final hearing shall not be scheduled until the mediator's report is filed.
+- 14.1 Mediation is required in all cases prior to setting trial unless the court has waived mediation or a default has been entered. - 14.2 In cases where there is no parenting issue, a contested final hearing shall not be scheduled until the mediator's report is filed.
 Once the mediation report is filed, a trial date and pretrial conference date can be scheduled.
 The pretrial conference and the final hearing cannot be cancelled by either party.
-Either party can file a Motion for Continuance and a hearing will be held to determine if the request is valid. - 14.3 In cases in which primary residential placement (custody) is an issue, a final hearing shall not be scheduled until the mediator's report is filed in the case, Notice of Filing a mental health professional's report is filed pursuant to Florida Family Law Rules of Procedure 12.363 or an order is entered waiving the appointment.
+Either party may file a Motion for Continuance and a hearing will be held to determine if the request is valid.

+In cases where there are significant parenting issues, a final hearing shall not be scheduled until the mediator's report is filed in the case and a mental health professional's report is filed pursuant to Florida Family Law Rules of Procedure 12.363 or an order is entered waiving mediation or a parenting evaluation.

-15. PRETRIAL CATALOGUE:
+PRETRIAL CATALOGUE: 15.

-- 15.1 If this case is not resolved by mediation or otherwise, no later than seventy-two (72) hours prior to the time of the pretrial conference for the final hearing, a Pretrial Catalogue (see Attachment "C") in compliance with the form referenced in this Order shall be filed by each party and a copy delivered to each party and the trial judge. - 15.2 The primary purpose of the Pretrial Catalogue is to provide the court with information for the consideration of a Final Judgment.
+- 15.1 If this case is not resolved by mediation or otherwise, no later than seventy-two (72) hours prior to the time of the pretrial conference for the final hearing, a Pretrial Catalogue (see Attachment "B") in compliance with the form referenced in this Order shall be filed by each party and a copy delivered to each party and the trial judge. - 15.2 The primary purpose of the Pretrial Catalogue is to provide the court with information for the consideration of a Final Judgment.
 Any party who applies to the court for a waiver of the Pretrial Catalogue shall make said application and schedule a hearing on the matter for a date prior to scheduling the trial (final hearing).
 Exhibits should not be filed with the court, however, must be delivered to the opposing party at the time of delivery of the Pretrial Catalogue.
 The purpose of the Pretrial Catalogue is not to present argument.
 Issues related to the form or substance of a catalogue which has been filed will be addressed at the Pretrial Conference or by prior motion.